ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Installing Ansible to containers
 ================================

-Instead of installing Ansible content manually, you can simply build an execution environment container image or use one of available community images as your control node.
+Instead of installing Ansible content manually, you can simply build an execution environment container image or use one of the available community images as your control node.
 See the `Getting started with Execution Environments guide <https://ansible.readthedocs.io/en/latest/getting_started_ee/index.html>`_ for details.

 .. _development_install: